krishna2/krishna2.github.io/if.md

 The idea of IF is to increase that 8 hour continuous fasting time to something higher, hopefully significantly higher.

-If your current living style is indeed 16 eating / 8 fasting (this would be 8-16), and you want to take it really slow and easy, by all means start with 9-15.
-Try to keep increasing this to 10-14 and then to 11-13 .. so on.
+If your current living style is indeed 16 hours of eating / 8 hours of continuous fasting (this would be 8-16), and you want to take it really slow and easy, by all means start with 9-15 (9 hours of continuous fasting).
+Try to keep increasing this to 10-14 (10 hours of continuous fasting) and then to 11-13 (11 hours of continuous fsating).. so on.

 Ideally you want fast good results, right?
 So yeah, challenge yourself.
 Start with at least 12-12.
-Or even a bit more at 14-10.
+(12 hours of continuous fasting) Or even a bit more at 14-10.
+(14 hours of continuous fasting).

 12-12 should be very much doable - all you need is to fix one end of the day (either start eating a little later in the morning or stop consuming a little earlier in the evening before sleep).